Skip to main content

 Setup Husarnet account

 ROS software can be distributed among different devices as long as they are in the same LAN network.
-Your robot, AWS virtual machine and laptop are in different networks, so we will setup a VPN connection beetwen them.
+Your robot, AWS virtual machine and laptop are in different networks, so we will setup a VPN connection between them.
 For establishing secure and low-latency connection, we will use Husarnet VPN.
 You can log in or create an account here (free plan will be sufficient for this tutorial).
 Later we will explain, how to register devices in Husarnet.

 ROSbot setup in RoboMaker